 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
-For additional information, see our ADV Part 2A Brochure, Items 5.A, B, C, and D.
+For additional information, see our ADV Part 2A Brochure available here: www.aristotlecap.com/affiliates/aristotle-capital-boston/.